securityfirst/tent-content/contents_en/tools/tor-for-linux/beginner/tor-for-linux.md

 In response, *Terminal* should display the following:

  ![](torforlinux13.png)

-*Figure 2: Terminal confirming that you have successfully imported a GPG key*

 **Step 3**.
 Using *Terminal*, enter the directory where you saved one of the two Tor Browser package files below: